mengziheng/Gpu-SubgraphIsomorphism/README.md

 --chunk_size : chunk size for task assignment

 ### Contact
-Please send me a email if you have any questions: zhmeng.cn@gmail.com
+Please send me a email if you have any questions: zhmeng.cn@gmail.com or wzbwangzhibin@gmail.com

 ### Results